 Whether you work in graphic design or you just dabble, I’m sure you’ve been told vector graphics are the way to go with your design work.
 But why vector graphics?
 What’s the big deal?
 If you’re a veteran designer this may not be shocking, but the reasons are often easy to miss if you’re just starting out.

-Keep reading and download some free graphics from our friends at VectorStock to see how they can benefit your graphic design workflow.
+Keep reading and at the bottom of the page you can download some free graphics from our friends at VectorStock to see how they can benefit your graphic design workflow.

 What’s the difference between raster and vector?